 For the Cashew Mozzarella

-- 1 cup raw cashews, soaked in water 4-8 hours and drained
+- 1 cup raw cashews, soaked in water 4-8 hours, drained and rinsed

 - ½ cup unflavored and unsweetened non-dairy milk